Fraser River joining the Colorado River near Granby Colorado

 Switch to the Colorado River, Middle Colorado, or Blue River when the Fraser gets too warm, too low, or too pressured.

-Colorado's special-regulation page lists the Fraser River from the headwaters to the confluence with St. Louis Creek as artificial flies and lures only, with rainbow trout returned immediately.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Colorado's special fishing rule page lists the Fraser River from the headwaters to the confluence with St. Louis Creek as artificial flies and lures only, with rainbow trout returned immediately.
 Review the current page before you fish upstream valley water.

 Useful for short public access sessions between Winter Park and Fraser.